davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/api/options.md

 ### speed

 Type: <BrandPrimaryText>`number`</BrandPrimaryText>
-Default: <BrandSecondaryText>`10`</BrandSecondaryText>
+Default: <BrandSecondaryText>`10`</BrandSecondaryText><br />
+Recommended: <BrandSecondaryText>`1-20`</BrandSecondaryText>

 Adjust scroll speed when triggered by any of the API methods.
 Higher numbers enables faster scrolling.
-Drag interactions are not affected because speed is then determined by the drag force.
+Drag interactions are not affected because speed is then determined by the drag force.<br />
+<b>Note: </b>The speed option is actually controlling the magnitude of the attraction force to the target (where the carousel is headed).
+Embla doesn't use simple transitions to scroll.
+Instead, it uses a simple physics simulation when scrolling.

 ### startIndex